laxyyza/wa/README.md

 # WA - Window Abstraction
-Simple (Wayland) Window Abstraction in C
+Simple Window Abstraction in C
+Current only supports Wayland.
+But it is possible to support X11, win32, etc